UltraMessaging/um_tgen/README.md

 and is now waiting for you to enter a command.
 For example:
 ````
-./um_tgen -a 2 -g -x um.xml -t topic1 -s "repl"
 repl? sentc 700 bytes 1 persec 1 msgs
 repl?
 ````
 This sent one message.

-To exit the REPL loop and delete the source and context, enter "control-d" (signals EOF on standard input).
+To exit the REPL loop, enter "control-d" (signals EOF on standard input).
+This continues the script to the next instruction.

-However, note that the REPL is purely interactive, so the "label" and "loop" instructions don't work.
+However, note that the REPL is purely interactive.
+The "label" and "loop" instructions don't work.

 # Instruction Set